HL7-DaVinci/CDS-Library/CQLCookbook.md

 ## 1) CQL Template
 The structure of your CQL prepopulation file will generally follow the format below:

-*Notes:
+*Notes:*
   - Most of the information from this section is described in futher detail within HL7's [CQL Authoring Guide](https://cql.hl7.org/02-authorsguide.html).
-  - The code exerpts below are taken from the [Home Oxygen Therapy Prepopulation file](https://github.com/HL7-DaVinci/CDS-Library/tree/Shared_CQL_Library/HomeOxygenTherapy).*
+  - The code excerpts below are taken from the [Home Oxygen Therapy Prepopulation file](https://github.com/HL7-DaVinci/CDS-Library/tree/Shared_CQL_Library/HomeOxygenTherapy).

 ### A) Header
 Name library, define FHIR version, and include any helper libraries.